-The Trust started a programme to replace existing lighting with LED fittings which has started in all schools across the Trust.
-Improve fenestration at Grey Court and Hollyfield.
-Roof replacement carried out at Grey Court, a revised maintenance program to ensure efficient movement of hot water and Hollyfield and Grey Court.
+The Trust has a programme of replacing lighting with LED fittings across all its schools.
+Improvement works on fenestration at Grey Court and Hollyfield continue to reduce heat loss.
+Roof replacement and insulation at Grey Court was completed and the revised maintenance program to ensure efficient movement of hot water and Hollyfield and Grey Court has been implemented.

-Carbon Zero - our plans to achieve Carbon Zero have been frustrated by the lack of CIF bids being awarded.
-We are investigating installing EV charging points in all three schools.
+Carbon Zero - our plans to achieve Carbon Zero continue to be frustrated by the lack of CIF bids being awarded.
+However, we are considering the installation of EV charging points in all three schools and have undertaken an audit of electricity usage at Hollyfield and the proposals are currently being reviewed.
+It is planned to carry out a similar audit at Grey Court.